no-src/gofs/server/README.md

         - `offset` the offset relative to the origin of the file
         - `size` file chunk size of bytes, directory is always `0`
         - `hash` file chunk hash value
+    - `force_checksum` if the file size and file modification time of the source file is equal to the destination file and force_checksum is `false`, then ignore the current file transfer, default is `false`
 - `up_file` the field name of upload file or chunk

 ##### Example